 Associate CounsellorElmira Fakhr, RPC-c

 I am a Registered Professional Counsellor Candidate (RPC-C #4406) with the Canadian Professional Counseling Association (CPCA).
-I am currently accepting new clients (in-person and online) for individual and couples counselling.
+I see clients (in-person and online) for individual and couples counselling.

 You might find yourself searching for counselling at this time because you are overwhelmed, lost, lonely, feeling powerless, anxious, or depressed.
 Perhaps you are questioning the meaning of life, wanting to explore your core values or, you desire a deeper understanding of your existence in the world.
 No matter where you are in your life you have choice – even when it doesn’t feel this way.